Sin City is undergoing some serious renovations including a $690 million makeover of one its trendiest, turned obsolete, turned trendy again hotels.

 Caesars Entertainment Corp. is leading the charge, investing about $350 million to upgrade nearly 4,500 rooms at the Flamingo, Bally’s, Planet Hollywood, and Caesars Palace, according to a report by Oppenheimer.
 Meanwhile, The Cosmopolitan kicked off their new project early this summer, investing approximately $150 million to upgrade 2,800 rooms through 2018.
 Another notable renovation is taking place at the Palazzo, which is enhancing its rooms for the first time since opening its doors in December 2007.

 Now, recent occupants of the aforementioned might be scratching their heads over all this renovating of hotels in seemingly great condition.
 While it is true that some of them are simply seeking newer looking rooms, it’s also notable that Vegas’s popularity continues to flourish.
-Strip occupancy averaged a whopping 92 percent in 2017, thus giving operators more financial firepower to reinvest in their properties.
+Strip occupancy averaged a whopping 92 percent in 2017, thus giving operators more financial firepower to reinvest in their properties in 2018/19.
 And with business booming, Vegas’s elite are not stopping at just the rooms; they go big so their guests don’t go home.

 The New Monte Carlo